evkx/evkx.github.io/content/technology/charging/_index.md

 ---
 title: Charging
 linktitle: Charging
-description: Electric vehicles (EVs) are becoming more popular and affordable, but they also require a different way of refueling than conventional cars.
-Instead of filling up a gas tank, EVs need to plug into a charging station and recharge their batteries.
-However, not all EVs and charging stations are compatible.
-There are different types of charging ports and connectors that vary by region, speed, and standard.
+description: Electric vehicles (EVs) are becoming more popular and affordable but require a different refueling method than conventional cars.
+Instead of filling up a gas tank, EVs must plug into a charging station and recharge their batteries.
 weight: 2
 ---
 <!-- markdownlint-disable MD033 -->

+However, not all EVs and charging stations are compatible.
+Different charging ports and connectors vary by region, speed, and standards.

-In this article, we will explain everything you need to know about charging an EV, whether at home or on the road.
+This article will explain everything you need to know about charging an EV, whether at home or on the road.
 We will cover the following topics:

 - The different levels of charging: Level 1, Level 2, and Level 3
 - The different types of charging connectors: J1772, Tesla, CCS, CHAdeMO, and Type 2